-Locomotive Phases - GE B23-7, B30-7, B30-7A, B36-7
+Locomotive Descriptions and Phases - GE B23-7, B30-7, B30-7A, B36-7

 In the mid 1970s, GE made a large number of changes to their locomotives aimed at improving reliability and ease of maintenance.
 A first batch of changes were incorporated into the last Universal series locomotives in 1975 and 1976.
 A second set of changes led to the introduction of the "1977 Series" or (as it was later known) Dash 7 series of locomotives at the end of 1976.
 The series continued GE's logical use of model names, with the first letter (B or C) denoting four or six axles, and the second two digits indicating horsepower.
 While the new series was characterized by several major design changes related to the air compressor location, lube oil and cooling systems, and electrical system, there were also a number of other smaller changes made to the prime mover and cab.
 Notably, the trouble-prone aluminum wiring used on a portion of Universal series locomotives was replaced with copper.

 While four-axle Dash 7 units shared the same overall appearance as their Universal series predecessors, there was hardly a single body panel in common between the two series other than the cab and central hood doors.
 One of the most obvious changes was the elimination of the equipment air intake immediately behind the cab, as the equipment blower was moved to the radiator compartment at the rear of the hood.
 Additionally, unlike six-axle models, four-axle Dash 7 units extended the underframe by 2 feet compared to Universal units, resulting in noticeable "porches" at each end, and there were two more frame length/wheelbase changes made later in production.